JoseVte/eloquent-crud-repository/README.md

 ### Introduction

-EloquentCrudRepository provides a well tested and complete base to create more model repositories using the repository pattern with Eloquent as ORM .
+EloquentCrudRepository provides a well tested and complete base to create more model repositories using the repository pattern with Eloquent as ORM.

 ## Public methods available